Mariska Hargitay: Haven’t been in touch with Linda Fairstein

 Fallout from the Netflix show has led to her being dropped by her book publisher, Dutton.
 Fairstein also resigned as a Board of Trustees member at Vassar College and from the victims-services agency, Safe Horizon.

 Hargitay spoke about Fairstein last Friday while promoting the documentary “Emmanuel,” about the mass shooting that killed nine black worshippers in Charleston, South Carolina four years ago.
-Hartigay is a producer of the film.
+Hartigay is the co-producer of the film.

 When asked about her relationship with Fairstein, Hartigay said she’s “known (Linda) for a long time” and was introduced to her by “Law & Order” creator Dick Wolf.